-He joined Bristol-Myers Squibb in 1988 and after more than a decade leading the company’s Consumer Products, Nutritionals and Medical Device businesses, he was named CEO of the company in 2001 at age 45.
-Ushering the company into biologics in 2004, he licensed an immuno-oncology compound that became Yervoy, later named as the Biotech Discovery of the Decade for extending survival in some of the hardest to treat cancers.
-In 2006, he backed up the commitment with the largest capital investment in the company’s history to build the first Bristol-Myers Squibb biologics manufacturing facility.
-After his career at Bristol-Myers Squibb, he was Chairman and CEO of GeminX, a venture capital backed startup oncology firm that was successfully sold to Cephalon Pharmaceuticals.
+Previously, from 1988-2006, Mr. Dolan was at Bristol-Myers Squibb, eventually serving as Chairman and CEO, and as CEO.
+He joined Bristol-Myers Squibb from General Foods.
+After more than a decade leading the company’s Consumer Products, Nutritionals, and Medical Device businesses, he was named CEO in 2001 at age 45.
+As CEO, he led the acquisition of DuPont Pharmaceuticals, which brought Eliquis to the company, and by 2019, Eliquis was the second largest drug in global industry annual prescription drug revenue.
+In 2001, the successful investment in Imclone’s Erbitux successfully bolstered Bristol-Myers Squibb’s oncology business until the introductions of blockbusters Sprycel and Yervoy.
+Ushering the company into biologics, in 2004 Mr. Dolan licensed the immuno-oncology compound that became Yervoy, named the Biotech Discovery of the Decade in 2016 for extending survival in some of the hardest to treat forms of cancer.
+In 2006, he strengthened the company’s commitment to biologics with the largest capital investment in the company’s history to build the first Bristol-Myers Squibb biologics manufacturing facility.

-Mr. Dolan graduated magna cum laude from Tufts University in 1978 with a Bachelor of Arts degree majoring in Social Psychology.
-He then earned a Master of Business Administration degree from the Amos Tuck School of Business at Dartmouth College in 1980.
+Mr. Dolan graduated magna cum laude from Tufts University in 1978 with a Bachelor of Arts degree.
+He then earned an MBA from the Tuck School of Business at Dartmouth College in 1980.